 - If you cannot remove the program, try to stop its processes first – access Task manager and under Processes tab end any process that might be related with this program.

 Hint: If you just cannot remove the program, try to complete the steps from above through Safe Mode – press Win+R hotkeys and type msconfig and then press Enter; from the next windows switch to Boot tab and check the Safe Mode check box; save your changes and restart your Windows 10 system.

 If you are still receiving the SLU_Updater.exe pop-up, after uninstalling the Stagelight by Openlabs program, initiate a scan.
-You can use default antivirus software from Microsoft, or you can choose to run a more complex antimalware system such as Malwarebytes.
+You can use default antivirus software from Microsoft, or you can choose to run a more automated software that will eliminate the issue.

 Either way, make sure you complete a full scan – just wait for as long as it takes (the scan will run depending on how many files are stored on your device).
 In the end, choose to remove all the infected files and restart your computer.

 That should do the trick and you should now remove the SLU_Updater.exe pop-up message from your Windows 10 system.
-Make sure that your computer is always protected by an antivirus or antimalware program to avoid similar problems.
+Make sure that your computer is always protected by antivirus or antimalware programs to avoid similar problems.

-Also, Windows Firewall must be enabled and you should use a web browsing protection too.
-And, of course, be careful when downloading and installing third party apps on your device, especially when you navigate towards webpages that cannot be fully trusted.
+Also, Windows Firewall must be enabled and you should use web browsing protection too.
+And, of course, be careful when downloading and installing third-party apps on your device, especially when you navigate towards web pages that cannot be fully trusted.